wasif350/Automated-Literature-Review/readme.md

 Literature Review Pipeline

-This project is a pipeline + app that helps fetch, process, and review research papers from multiple scholarly sources.
+This project is a pipeline that helps fetch, process, and scan research papers from multiple scholarly sources.
-It searches papers by keywords, tries to download PDFs, scans them for other keywords, and saves everything into a CSV report.
+It searches papers by keywords, tries to download PDFs, scans them for other secondary keywords, and saves everything into a CSV report.

 🚀 How it works